-The Danvers State Hospital in Danvers, MA, was completed in 1878 during the big sanitarium boom of that century.
-Apparently, the U.S. was suddenly producing mentally derailed individuals at an alarming rate.
-We desperately needed a place to put them, but the state of Georgia was already taken and reality television hadn’t been invented yet.
-Diligently scrutinizing our dictionaries, we came across the phrase “insane asylum,” and it seemed the perfect solution.
 All across the country, states began building asylums faster than the Amish raise barns.
 Many of these institutions, including Danvers, were constructed according to what was called the Kirkbride plan, after its originator, Dr. Thomas Kirkbride.
 His theory was that if you treated the insane well then they would get well.
-Or at least they would seem happy, and we wouldn’t feel as bad about their existence as reminders of the flawed genetics of our species.
+Or at least they would seem happy, and we wouldn’t feel as bad about their existence.
 So these Kirkbride buildings were usually large, sprawling, architecturally interesting affairs that basically followed the same grandiose layout and were purposefully constructed in idyllic settings.
 Danvers was one such Kirkbride building.

 Also known as the Danvers State Insane Asylum, Danvers had a central administration building with two staggered wings that made the entire construct seemed shaped like “a giant flying bat,” to quote a movie yet to be referenced.
-Danvers was red-bricked, many-gabled, and set like an evil queen’s castle on the crest of Hathorne Hill, a scenic hump of forested
+Danvers was red-bricked, many-gabled, and set like an evil queen’s castle on the crest of Hathorne Hill, a scenic hump of forested land within eye shot of Boston.

-If that all sounds hard to fund, read on…um, to the next sentence.
-Eventually, the second law of thermodynamics set in for all these sanitariums, and the conditions of the Kirkbride asylums worsened due to budget cuts, the basic expense of keeping such expansive things running, and general overcrowding.
+If that all sounds hard to fund, read on…to the next sentence.
+Eventually, the second law of thermodynamics set in for all of these sanitariums, and the conditions of the Kirkbride asylums worsened due to budget cuts, the basic expense of keeping such expansive things running, and general overcrowding.
 Most of them shut down after a century or so.
 Danvers lasted until 1992, although it had been experiencing death spasms regularly over the preceding years.

 For the next decade, Danvers sat decaying on Hathorne Hill like a stubborn, cancer-ridden vulture daring the state to put its crumbling interiors to some purpose other than as playground for urban explorers and fodder for local spook stories.
 Meanwhile, it grew to a new height of popularity over its sister establishments when the horror movie Session 9 was filmed within its rotting halls in the year 2000.
-To interject a pointless personal anecdote, I actually once caught a brief glimpse just over the treetops of Danvers’ highest spire during this period from the safe distance of a nearby Staples parking lot.
-I wanted to go nearer to see the whole thing, but the grounds were officially off limits and regularly patrolled by men with licenses to billy club, especially in the month of October, which was when I was in the area.
-People go nuts at Halloween, you know.
-Plus I’m chicken, no matter what the season.

 A few years later in 2005, the Danvers State Hospital property, amid mildly frantic protests by preservationists, was finally sold to AvalonBay Communities, a real estate company that wanted to make the edifice a functioning and lucrative part of society.
 After much demolition, a large fire the cause of which was never determined, and more of those mildly frantic protests, the re-christened Avalon Danvers